-Self-described as the Gaysian empress of Sydney is trilingual Malaysian-born, Chinese Australian musician, performance artist and DJ, Dyan Tai.
+Self-described as the Gaysian Empress of Sydney is trilingual Malaysian-born, Chinese Australian musician, performance artist and DJ, Dyan Tai.

-Dyan’s music has received support from 88Rising Radio (SiriusXM, North America) and local community radio (Triple J, FBI Radio, 4ZZZ).
-“We Can’t Forget” from his new "Empress 皇后 EP", was a collaboration with award-winning Guzheng artist, Mindy Meng Wang and premiered on Triple J’s New Release show, “Tops” and Kalblut Magazine.
-He was recently selected for the first APRA AMCOS Pride Songhubs curated by Troye Sivan, Lucas Keller (Milk & Honey) and worked with artists such as Chela and Jamaica Moana; and included in Apple Music’ Queer Australia Pride playlist.
+During a busy Sydney WorldPride 2023 season, they were selected for the first APRA AMCOS Pride Songhubs curated by Troye Sivan, Lucas Keller (Milk & Honey) and worked with artists such as Chela and Jamaica Moana; and included in Apple Music’ Queer Australia Pride playlist.

 “Freedom” was highly received and featured on ABC Queer and SBS Australia.
-Released in Nov 2020, “Freedom” included a music video which explores the history of drag in Chinese opera with a historic all-Queer Asian cast; and currently curated to be part of Warrnambool Art Gallery’s “Self Creation” exhibition.
+Released in Nov 2020, “Freedom” included a music video which explores the history of drag in Chinese opera with a historic all-Queer Asian cast; and curated to be part of Warrnambool Art Gallery’s “Self Creation” exhibition.

 As the founder of Worship Queer Collective, Dyan continues to raise awareness and visibility of Queer & Trans People of Colour (QTPOC) as the founder of Worship Queer Collective which was recognised and cited as part of the global movement to unite Queer Asians and QTBIPOC communities alongside New York, LA, San Francisco and Toronto.

-With Dyan’s guidance, the Collective continues to champion the local Queer Asian Excellence movement with rave reviewed community events.
+Under Dyan’s guidance, the Collective continues to champion the local Queer Asian Excellence movement with rave reviewed community events.
 Their Melbourne Fringe Festival debut received a 5 star review on The Age and “Space Rabbit: Queer Lunar New Year Festival” was highly received with features on ABC Queer, ABC Everyday.